JMIBarth/tutorials/maximum_likelihood_phylogenetic_inf/README.md

 ## Objective

-Find the phylogenetic hypothesis that best explains the data.
-So far, we have learned how to retrieve homologous sequences ([Activity 1](../dataset_compilation/README.md)), how to align these sequences to match homologous sites ([Activity 2](../multiple_sequence_alignment/README.md)), and how to find the best-fit substitution model for our data [Activity 3](../substitution_model_selection/README.md).
-In this tutorial, we will now perform maximum likelihood (ML) phylogenetic inference with the best-fit substitution model to find the best phylogenetic hypothesis for our data.
+We first retrieved homologous sequences ([Activity 1](../dataset_compilation/README.md)), aligned them to match homologous sites ([Activity 2](../multiple_sequence_alignment/README.md)), and selected the best-fit substitution model [Activity 3](../substitution_model_selection/README.md).
+In this tutorial, we will use maximum likelihood (ML) phylogenetic inference with the best-fit substitution model to find the best phylogenetic hypothesis for our data.

 ## Table of contents